null

 Prepare for and pass the NASCLA Electrical Exam to demonstrate your proficiency in electrical work.

-• Prepare for the Exam: Use NASCLA-approved study guides and practice exams.
+• Prepare: Use NASCLA-approved guides and practice exams.

-• Register: Sign up for the exam on the NASCLA website and choose a testing center.
+• Register: Sign up on the NASCLA site and choose a test center.

-• Complete the Exam: Save your results for the Arizona application process.
+• Complete: Save your results for your Arizona license application.

 Step 3: Verify Your Work Experience

-Document your work experience to meet Arizona’s requirements:
+Document your electrical experience to meet Arizona's licensing standards:

 Step 4: Meet Business Requirements